-If you want tumultuous history you’ve come to the right place!
 Strasbourg’s official history goes back 2,000 years.
 It has been part of the Holy Roman Empire, part of Germany and France numerous times, and today, is the official seat of the European Parliament.
-Through the ages, the Jews of Strasbourg have lived, thrived and been persecuted here.
+The Jews of Strasbourg have lived, thrived, and been persecuted here.
 Their fate, as perceived by the Christian majority during the Middle Ages, is attested to on the façade of the Strasbourg Cathedral, in the stylized image of the “Synagoga” depicted as a blindfolded maiden who has not “seen the light”.

 At the confluence of the River Ill and the Rhine, Strasbourg offered at once a beautiful and strategic location.
-Its “Grand Ile” historic city center was the first entire city core to be named a World UNESCO Heritage Site.
-Walk the streets of “Petit France” and Rue des Juifs (Jews' Street) – one of Strasbourg’s oldest – and get a sense of the history Benjamin of Tudela, a Sephardic traveler, chronicled in 1170.
-One house in the Jewish quarter dates back to 1290, while a 13th century Mikveh was unearthed during recent excavations which can be accessed by request.
+Strasbourg’s “Grand Ile” historic city center was the first entire city core to be named a World UNESCO Heritage Site.
+The Rue des Juifs (Jews' Street) – one of Strasbourg’s oldest – offers a sense of the history Benjamin of Tudela, a Sephardic traveler, chronicled in 1170.
+One house in Strasbourg’s Jewish quarter dates back to 1290, while a 13th century Mikveh was unearthed during recent excavations which can be accessed by request.

-The region of Alsace has also been named one of the top ten destinations on Earth by Lonely Planet!
+The region of Alsace was been named one of the top ten destinations on Earth by Lonely Planet!

 Strasbourg is also one of our many river cruise port destinations.
 If you plan to arrive in Strasbourg by ship, we would happy to arrange for your convenient transfer for a perfect Strasbourg shore excursion!